ANAONYX/ANAONYX/README.md

 ---

 I started getting the hang of this app because I like to collaborate, make new friends, and probably get to know more about you guys too.
 I think it's a cool way to share ideas, learn from others, and maybe even build some awesome things together!
-If you're one of the people following my account, you're awesome sauce dude 💋
+If you're one of the people following my account, you're awesome sauce! 💋

+**Alittle update:** My motivation on my strawpage has been delaying due to school work activities.
+I have no remorse of its denialed completion though.
+I'll be around and surely enough, I'll finish it till then.
+Thank you for your patience! <3

 ***I'm pretty active on ponytown so If you see me around Just say Hi!! if you have concerns or questions - whisper***